/ Business Services

 Travelers may use their personal vehicle for business purposes if the cost to the College of using one’s personal vehicle is less than the cost of other forms of transportation (or the College will cover up to the cost of a comparable flight).

 Employees and students will be reimbursed at the current college established rate.
-This rate will be reviewed at least annually by the CFO, Director of Finance and Business Services, and the Controller.
+This rate will be reviewed at least annually by the CFO, Controller, and the Accounting Manager.

 • Fuel and other costs of using a personal vehicle are included in the mileage rate and therefore will not separately be covered by the College.